Ransomware

 As the ransomware pandemic sweeps the globe, it is essential that all businesses take precautions to protect themselves from such cyber-attacks.
 A ransomware attack is a type of cyber-attack in which criminals encrypt victims’ files with a harmful software program that demands a ransom in order to release the data.
 In most cases, the data that is encrypted can only be decrypted by the criminals if the ransom is paid.
 Responding to a ransomware attack can be difficult, as it requires knowledge of how the software works and the technical skills to decrypt the files.
 However, by following some simple steps, your business can prepare itself for such an attack and minimize its damages.

 In the event of a ransomware attack, it is important to be aware of the SANS process for incident handling.
-This process can help to ensure that the security and privacy of your data is paramount and that your organization is prepared to deal with a ransomware incident.
+This process helps you maintain the security and privacy of your data and prepares your organization to handle a ransomware incident.
 The steps involved in this process are as follows:

-• Eradication: If you are the unfortunate victim of a ransomware attack, your first priority is to secure your data and protect your systems.
-Once you have ensured that your data is safe and that no critical systems are compromised, it is time to initiate an eradication process.
+• If you are the unfortunate victim of a ransomware attack, your first priority is to secure your data and protect your systems.
+After you confirm that your data is safe and no critical systems are compromised, begin the eradication process.
 The SANS Institute has put together an elaborate process for responding to ransomware incidents, which includes the following steps:

 1. Establish the scope of the attack and identify affected systems